bmorrow5/bmorrow5/README.md

 ### About Me

-I am Brandon Morrow a Senior Data Scientist with a MS in Data Science from Johns Hopkins University.
+I am Brandon Morrow a Senior Data Scientist (ML Engineer) with a MS in Data Science from Johns Hopkins University.
 I also have a Bachelors Degree in Physics, and am passionate about physics, optimization, and game theoretic problem solving.
 I specialize in time series forecasting and am extremely well versed in modern and classical machine learning techniques. <br>

 Contained in these repositories are old data science projects.